Jeremy Lin: Public image and impact

 Lin has a popular YouTube account, and has made videos with YouTube personalities Nigahiga and KevJumba.
 Lin and former Knicks teammate Landry Fields appeared on the channel revealing their "secret handshake".
 In 2014, Lin became a content partner with Whistle Sports Network, adding his YouTube channel with roughly 400,000 subscribers in exchange for an undisclosed equity stake.
 He was the first athlete from one of the four major sports leagues in the United States to produce content for the digital sports platform.

-In a video interview conducted by Elie Seckbach, he asked Lin how it felt to be representing so many people.
-Lin responded by stating, "It's humbling, a privilege, and an honor.
-I'm really proud of being Chinese, I'm really proud of my parents being from Taiwan.
-I just thank God for the opportunity."
 In July 2011, the overseas Chinese Vivid Magazine named Lin one of its top eight influential Chinese-Americans.
 In April 2012, Lin was named to the Time 100 as one of the most influential people in the world.
 On June 18, 2012, NBA TV announced that Lin was the first-ever winner of the "Social Breakout Player of the Year" Award.
 He was also the winner of "The EPIC Award".
 In July 2012, Lin won the ESPY Award for Breakthrough Athlete of the Year.
 The New York Times wrote: "Jeremy Lin has given Asian-Americans a popular sports figure to relate to".
 Bleacher Report called Lin an "American icon", explained: "To the rest of the world, Jeremy Lin may be that Asian basketball player from Harvard who was really famous for two weeks or an average NBA point guard who has bounced around from team to team.
 But for Asian-Americans, Jeremy Lin is our Brad Pitt, our second-most famous person in the world".

 In 2014, Madame Tussauds unveiled a wax figure of his likeness at its San Francisco branch.
 In 2016, Lin starred in an episode of the Comedy Central series Viralocity, playing a heightened version of himself.
 On May 26, 2021, Jeremy Lin addressed the graduating class of Harvard College as their Class Day speaker.